MrZilinXiao/openai-manager/README.md

 ### Quickstart

 1. Install openai-manager on PyPI.
-Notice we need Python 3.7+ for maximum compatibility of `asyncio`.
+Notice we need Python 3.8+ for maximum compatibility of `asyncio` and `tiktoken`.
    ```bash
    pip install -U openai-manager
    ```